LLNL/axom/src/docs/web/index.rst

 Other Tools Application Developers May Find Useful
 ======================================================

-Toolkit developers support other tools that can be used by application projects independent of the CS Toolkit.
+Axom developers support other tools that can be used by software projects projects independent of the Axom.
 These include:

   *  BLT (CMake-based buld system that simplies use of CMake and development tool integration)
   *  Shroud (Generation of native C and Fortran APIs from C++ code)